twr14152/Network-Automation-Scripts_Python3/README.md

 My goal has been to use this as a repository for knowledge retention as well knowlege sharing.
 I plan to continue to grow this respository as long as I'm still doing stuff in the network automation space.

-This has been a iterative learning process for me and I will be archiving or deleting scripts that no longer have value
+This has been a iterative learning process for me and I will be archiving or deleting scripts that no longer have value.

 Nornir - TestDrive
 - Cisco IOS - GNS3 lab - nornir/using_netmiko_plugin